mdjahan/FoRDM/README.md

 **Output**
 - A `plotly` parallel coordinates plot visualizing the Pareto front across all objectives.
 In satisficing mode, lines are colored by robustness percentage.

 ---

 ### **visualize_fordm_parcoord_management()**
-Creates an parallel coordinates plot showing SOW (State-of-the-World) performance across objectives for a selected management strategy using `plotly`.
+Creates a parallel coordinates plot showing SOW (State-of-the-World) performance across objectives for a selected management strategy using `plotly`.
 For regret-based analysis, lines are colored by robustness percentile (0-100%).
 For satisficing-based analysis, lines are colored binary (red = not satisfied, green = all thresholds satisfied).

 **Inputs**
 - `fordm_table`: output from `build_fordm_table()`.